 I had never heard of Lagoon Amusement Park and Campground in Farmington Utah until my daughter’s girl scouts planned a trip there.

 But camping in the city next to a huge amusement park with a zoo and museum.
 Who knew?
 Apparently, in mid-May, girl scouts, dancing troupes and band competitors all knew.

-Lagoon Campground and RV Park
+About Lagoon Campground and RV Park

 We heard the tiger roaring for breakfast and dinner which was kinda cool.
-In the cool wet weather it was fun for the kids to see the animas.
-In hot summer, I imagine it might be a little stinky.
+In the cool wet weather, it was fun for the kids to see the animals.
+In the hot summer, I imagine it might be a little stinky.

 How to Have a Campfire and Still Follow the Rules

-One of the parents brought a camp fire ring and some wood because none are allowed on the ground but this would be following the rules.
+One of the parents brought a campfire ring and some wood because none are allowed on the ground but this would be following the rules.

 After playing and running all evening and shivering in our tent all night it was finally morning.
 And the kids were up at the crack of dawn.